Secuoyas-Experience/gatsby-plugin-lead-feeder/README.md

 ## Caveats

-The plugins only works when Gatsby build.
+The plugin does not work on development mode, just on production as a result of a Gatsby build.

 To test the plugin: